nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Like other NVDA developers and many add-on writers, I use Git for source code management (contrary to its slogan, Git is very smart).
 This is a distributed system, meaning a local repository contains the complete record of how the source code is managed (no need to connect to a server to commit and fetch updates).
 For example, using just my local copy of the SPL add-on source code, I can view commit history and generate older add-on releases.

 Another advantage of Git is extensive support for branches.
 A branch is a development workflow separate from other branches.
 For example, NVDA screen reader uses at least three branches for its workflow: alpha (master branch), beta (beta branch) and rc (release candidate, used to build official releases).
-SPL add-on uses this approach as well: there are at least two branches in use, called master and stable used for ongoing development or release and maintenance, respectively (we'll come back to branches in a second).
+SPL add-on uses this approach as well: there are at least two branches in use, called master (renamed to main in 2021) and stable used for ongoing development or release and maintenance, respectively (we'll come back to branches in a second).
 With the advent of Test Drive program (see below), a third branch named "staging" or "next" is used to gather all work done on branches under one roof for testing purposes (in 2018, this has changed significantly).

 ### How an add-on feature is born